scmacdon/AWSBlog/README.md

 **Cost to Complete**: The AWS Services included in this document are included in the AWS Free Tier.

 **Note**: Please be sure to terminate all of the resources created during this document to ensure that you are no longer charged.

+This document contains the following sections:

++ Create an IntelliJ project named **Greetings**
++ Add the Spring POM dependencies to your project
++ Setup the Java packages in your project
++ Create the Java logic for the main Boot class
++ Create the main controller class
++ Create the Greeting class
++ Create the Service class
++ Create the HTML files
++ Create a JAR file for the **Greetings** application
++ Setup the DynamoDB table
++ Deploy the  **Greetings** application to the AWS Elastic Beanstalk

 ## Create an IntelliJ Project named AWSBlog
 The following example generates a presigned URL that you can give to others so that they can retrieve an object from an S3 bucket.